JackRiebel/Cisco_Umbrella_MCP/README.md

 Umbrella MCP is a Python-based Model Context Protocol (MCP) server for Cisco Umbrella.
 It provides tools for querying the Cisco Umbrella API to discover, monitor, and manage your Umbrella security environment.

-**DISCLAIMER**: THIS IS CURRENTLY BUILT FOR USE IN A DEVNET ENVIRONMENT FOR POC.
-SSL VERIFICATION IS DISABLED.
-THIS IS NOT RECOMMENDED FOR PRODUCTION USE.

 ## Features